logo

 Definition

-2. A collection of molecules that are randomly arranged and clustered together1
+2. A collection of molecules arranged randomly and gathered together1

-Although it’s called a definition, it’s not that strict.
-However, without pushing for a strict definition, we naturally understand what a fluid is, and that’s sufficient.
-Fluids have general properties such as fluidity and viscosity.
-Fluidity is, as the name implies, the characteristic of flowing, and viscosity characterizes the resistance to shear stress and fluid friction3.
-Simply put, viscosity is a term that describes the stickiness or thickness.
+Although called a definition, it is not particularly rigorous.
+Nevertheless, even without a strict definition we naturally know what a fluid is, and that is sufficient.
+Common properties of fluids include fluidity and viscosity.
+Fluidity is, literally, the property of flowing, and viscosity is the property that characterizes resistance to shear stress and to fluid friction3.
+Put simply, viscosity indicates how sticky or how thick a substance is.

-Fluid Mechanics is the study of the motion of fluids.
-Fluid mechanics is further divided according to the state of the fluid into fluid statics, which deals with the movement of fluids at rest, and fluid dynamics, which deals with the movement of moving (flowing) fluids.
-The Navier-Stokes equations, known as the ultimate differential equation and one of the Millennium Prize Problems, ‘Existence and smoothness of the Navier-Stokes equations’, is a central topic in fluid mechanics.
+Fluid mechanics is the discipline that deals with the motion of fluids.
+Fluid mechanics is further divided into two branches depending on the state of the fluid: fluid statics, which deals with stationary fluids, and fluid dynamics, which deals with moving (flowing) fluids.
+The Navier–Stokes equations — the paradigmatic nonlinear partial differential equations and the subject of one of the Millennium Prize Problems, “Existence and smoothness of solutions to the Navier–Stokes equations” — arise in fluid mechanics.

 $$ \frac{ \partial \mathbf{u}}{ \partial t}+\left( \mathbf{u} \cdot \nabla \right)\mathbf{u}=\mathbf{f}-\frac{1}{\rho}\nabla p + \nu \nabla ^{2}\mathbf{u} $$